Tobii/TobiiGamingUnitySDK/docs/manual.md

 ![](./images/editor-menu-assets-import-package-custom-package.png)

-- Browse to the root folder of the Tobii Gaming SDK package you have downloaded and extracted to disk
+- Browse to the root folder of the Tobii Unity SDK for Desktop package you have downloaded and extracted to disk
-- Select the Tobii Gaming SDK unitypackage
+- Select the Tobii Unity SDK for Desktop unitypackage
 - Import all assets in the package

 [&uarr; Back to Top](#user-manual)